Confession (Judaism)

 In Judaism, confession (וִדּוּי) is a step in the process of atonement during which a Jew admits to committing a sin before God.
 In sins between a Jew and God, the confession must be done without others present (The Talmud calls confession in front of another a show of disrespect).
-On the other hand, confession pertaining to sins done to another person are permitted to be done publicly, and in fact Maimonides calls such confession "immensely praiseworthy".
+On the other hand, confession of sins done to another person may be done publicly, and in fact Maimonides calls such confession "immensely praiseworthy".

-The confession of a sin in itself does not bring immediate forgiveness, but rather it marks a point in time after which a person's demonstration of the recognition and avoidance of similar future transgressions show whether they have truly recovered from the sin and therefore whether they deserve forgiveness for it.
+The confession of a sin in itself does not bring immediate forgiveness.
+Rather, it is one component of repentance in Judaism, which can lead to forgiveness.